curio25/recommender-systems/README.md

 # recommender-systems
-A repository of the most common recommender systems algorithsm
+A repository of the most common recommender system algorithms